What We Do

 At Restored Lands, we bring action and awareness to a sustainable future.
 We believe it is a core responsibility as a people to learn to live in unity with our planet so we can grow with her, rather than against her.

-Launching officially in 2025 –and expanding multi-region in '26– we are sponsoring a petition, restoring monarch butterfly habitats, as well engaging the public on our environment.
-We also demonstrate our environmental goals by undergoing Cleanup Campaigns throughout the west, undertaking land restoration projects (habitats, cleanups, etc.), holding environmental wrong-doers accountable as well as educating & spreading sustainability awareness through our various outlets.
+Launched officially in 2025, we are sponsoring a petition, restoring monarch butterfly habitats, as well engaging the public on our environment and developing educational programs.
+We also demonstrate our environmental goals by undertaking land stewardship projects (habitats, cleanups, etc.), fostering immersive engagement, holding environmental wrong-doers accountable as well as educating & spreading sustainability awareness through our various outlets.
 Our long term goal is to build a handful of eco-friendly education centers in the western United States and shift the consciousness to a sustainable future.

 We are based out of Colorado and on a mission to deepen the human connection to the Earth & our natural world so we can have a longer future together.